Moving from Irving to Fort Worth, TX

 Cost of living: Irving vs. Fort Worth

-The cost of living in Irving vs. Fort Worth goes beyond rent prices.
-You also need to think about housing costs, average salaries, daily expenses, and job trends to see how living in Fort Worth stacks up against Irving.
+Cost-of-living factors in Irving vs. Fort Worth go beyond rent prices.
+Housing costs, average salaries, daily expenses, and job trends all play a role.
+The data below shows how living in Fort Worth stacks up against Irving.

 Check out how the two cities compare so you know what to expect before you relocate: